 What is social development in children

-It is through interacting with primary caregivers, family members, peers, and other adults that children become socialized and their personalities take on socially adaptive characteristics.
+Through interacting with primary caregivers, family members, peers, and other adults, children become socialized, and their personalities take on socially adaptive characteristics.

 The importance of social development

 Human beings are social animals.

 In society, developing prosocial behavior facilitates positive relationships and benefits others.2